Organoid: Basic research

 Organoids enable to study how cells interact together in an organ, their interaction with their environment, how diseases affect them and the effect of drugs.
 In vitro culture makes this system easy to manipulate and facilitates their monitoring.
 While organs are difficult to culture because their size limits the penetration of nutrients, the small size of organoids limits this problem.
-On the other hand, they don't exhibit all organ features and interactions with other organs are not recapitulated in vitro.
+On the other hand, they do not exhibit all organ features and interactions with other organs are not recapitulated in vitro.
 While research on stem cells and regulation of stemness was the first field of application of intestinal organoids, they are now also used to study e.g. uptake of nutrients, drug transport and secretion of incretin hormones.
 This is of great relevance in the context of malabsorption diseases as well as metabolic diseases such as obesity, insulin resistance, and diabetes.

 Models of disease

 Organoids provide an opportunity to create cellular models of human disease, which can be studied in the laboratory to better understand the causes of disease and identify possible treatments.
-In one example, the genome editing system called CRISPR was applied to human pluripotent stem cells to introduce targeted mutations in genes relevant to two different kidney diseases, polycystic kidney disease and focal segmental glomerulosclerosis.
+The power of organoids in this regard was first shown for a genetic form of microcephaly, where patient cells were used to make cerebral organoids, which were smaller and showed abnormalities in early generation of neurons.
+In another example, the genome editing system called CRISPR was applied to human pluripotent stem cells to introduce targeted mutations in genes relevant to two different kidney diseases, polycystic kidney disease and focal segmental glomerulosclerosis.
 These CRISPR-modified pluripotent stem cells were subsequently grown into human kidney organoids, which exhibited disease-specific phenotypes.
 Kidney organoids from stem cells with polycystic kidney disease mutations formed large, translucent cyst structures from kidney tubules.
 When cultured in the absence of adherent cues (in suspension), these cysts reached sizes of 1 cm in diameter over several months.
 Kidney organoids with mutations in a gene linked to focal segmental glomerulosclerosis developed junctional defects between podocytes, the filtering cells affected in that disease.
 Importantly, these disease phenotypes were absent in control organoids of identical genetic background, but lacking the CRISPR mutations.
 Comparison of these organoid phenotypes to diseased tissues from mice and humans suggested similarities to defects in early development.